andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Dress Rehearsal</h4>
-On opening night eve we mosey over to the Nasher for a full dress rehearsal in the performance space.
+On opening night eve we mosey over to the Nasher for a full dress rehearsal in the *interactive viewing experience*.
 I've yet to grace the halls of the museum so I'm blown away by the asymmetrical 5-sided glass roof.
-I stand and stare at the beams that conjointly support the roof without any spanning the whole distance of the atrium.
-Each beam supports every other beam, if one fails we all fail.
+I stand and stare at the beams that conjointly support the roof without any spanning the full distance of the atrium.
+Each beam supports every other beam - if one fails we all fail.
 I'll call it the teamwork truss.
-The structure is somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
+It's somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
 It's a beautiful piece of engineering.